TypesettingTools/SubInspector/readme.md

 ### Install

-To install ASSInspector, download [the latest release][releases] Bundles are provided for Aegisub that include the ASSInspector library.
+To install ASSInspector, download [the latest release][releases].
+Bundles are provided for Aegisub that include the ASSInspector library.

 ### Build